 After 1380 B.C.

-Jebus, the original name of Jerusalem, is populated by the Jebusites (a Canaanite tribe).
-A partial siege of Judah against the city (Judges 1:8) takes place a short time after the death of Joshua.
+Jebus, the original name of ancient Jerusalem, is populated by the Jebusites (a Canaanite tribe).
+It is a city built on seven hills.
+A partial siege carried out by the tribe of Judah against the city (Judges 1:8) takes place a short time after the death of Joshua.

 959 - 958

-King Jehoash of Israel sacks the city, destroys its walls and takes King Amaziah of Judah prisoner.
+King Jehoash of Israel sacks Jerusalem, destroys its walls and takes King Amaziah of Judah prisoner.

 735 - 732

 Rezin, king of Syria, and Pekah, king of Israel, attack the city (2Chronicles 28).
-King Ahaz seeks the aid of Tiglath-Pileser, king of Assyria, to deliver him from Rezin and Pekah.
+King Ahaz seeks the aid of Tiglath-Pileser, king of Assyria, to deliver him from these two kings.

 Sennacherib, king of Assyria, attacks King Hezekiah (2Chronicles 32).
-Sennacherib threatens to destroy the city, however, God has the Angel of the Lord kill 185,000 troops as they prepare to enter it (2Kings 18-19).
+He not only mocks the faith of Jerusalem's inhabitants that God can save them, he blasphemes against the Lord himself.
+God, however, hears the vain threats of the king and has the Angel of the Lord kill 185,000 of his troops as they prepare to enter the city (2Kings 18 - 19).

 King Nebuchadnezzar destroys the city and burns its temple.
 People of Judah are taken captive to Babylon.